 Today's modern anesthetic monitors have made surgery much safer than in the past.
-Here at MPH, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
+Here at Marin Pet Hospital, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.

 Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
 Blood testing before surgery will be discussed with your veterinarian.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 Animals that have minor dysfunction will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.

 We offer several types of in-house testing before surgery, which we will go over with you when you bring your pet in.
 Our doctors will decide what tests are necessary to ensure your pet's safety and well-being.
 For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.

 It is important that surgery be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
 You will need to withhold food for at least 8 to 10 hours before surgery.
 Water can be left down for the pet until the morning of surgery.